OctopusSamples/SpaceCloner/README.md

 # Versions Supported

 It _should_ work with any Octopus version `3.4` or higher.
 It was developed by testing against a version running `2020.x`.
 Take from that what you will.

-The key factor here is the difference in version between the source server and destination server.
-The closer the source and destination are in versions, the better the chance for success.
-Big jumps, such as going from `4.0.4` to `2020.2.6` have a small chance of success.
-Small jumps, going from `2020.1` to `2020.2` have a much, much, much better chance.

-This script does its best to exclude items found in newer versions of Octopus that are not in older versions.
+The script will run a check at the start to compare the major and minor versions of the source and destination.

+**Unless the source and destination major.minor versions are the same, the script will not proceed.**

+You will notice some version checks being run in the script.
+This is to prevent the script from calling the API when it shouldn't.

 # How it works
 You provide the a source Octopus instance space and a destination Octopus instance space.
 It will hit the API of both instances and copy items from the source space into the destination space.